 Who Should Attend

-The seminar will be helpful to all officers and staff working in Internal Audit Units (Chief Audit Executives, Audit Directors, Audit Supervisors, Audit Managers, and Staff Auditors), officers working in Compliance Units, officers working in Risk Management Units, External Auditors, Audit Committee members and senior officers and line managers who are facing fraud and corruption risks daily.
+The seminar will be helpful to all officers and staff working in Internal Audit Units (Chief Audit Executives, Audit Directors, Audit Supervisors, Audit Managers, and Staff Auditors), officers working in Compliance Units, officers working in Risk Management Units, External Auditors, Audit Committee members.

-For more information please download the course brochure.
+For more information please download the course content.

 Participants can choose to attend the course and will receive a certificate of attendance indicating successful participation indicating topics covered